NISL Researcher

 My primary research interest is investigating AI in systems security because I strongly feel that AI is a promising problem solver that can obtain satisfying solutions for complex problems.
 Indeed, the main area of my research is at the intersection of machine learning and systems security by concentrating on intrusion & malware detection.

-My current research focus is adversarial machine learning in the area of malware detection, which I am working on under the supervision of Dr. Veelasha Moonsamy and Prof. Erik Poll.
+My current research focus is adversarial machine learning in the area of malware detection, which I am working on under the supervision of Prof. Veelasha Moonsamy and Dr. Erik Poll.

 Previously, I was a Research Assistant at Islamic Azad University (IAU), South Tehran Branch who was working on AI, particularly scalable machine learning.
 My considerable background in AI began on my master's project while I was trying to present an AI-based intrusion detection system for IoT that could detect various security threats.
 During this time, I have succeeded to present several novelties in machine learning, IoT security, and feature selection that brought various honors and awards for me.